History of our Churches

-All Saints’ is open from Mid-May to mid-September every afternoon from 2.50 to 4.30 – if someone wishes to visit at other times (Summer or Winter) they should telephone Janet Russell on 01206 305552 if possible at least two weeks beforehand.
+All Saints’ is open from Mid-May to mid-September every afternoon from 2.30 to 4.30 – if someone wishes to visit at other times (Summer or Winter) they should telephone Janet Russell on 01206 305552 if possible at least two weeks beforehand.
 Visits are suspended during the lockdown.

 Find out more about the history of All Saints by clicking on the links below.

 Custodians at All Saints’ Church – The church is open from mid-May until the end of September on each weekday afternoon except Saturdays.
 If you wish to visit at other times, please call Janet Russell on 305552.